 mailing address: 405 14th St, STE 900, Oakland, CA, 94705

-Sound Medicine, public radio's weekly magazine about medicine and health, is a lively mix of studio interviews, field pieces, phone/tape sync interviews, personal essays, health quizzes and snappy features (plus ideas we haven't thought of yet).
+Sound Medicine is public radio's weekly magazine about medicine and health.
+In its 13th year of production, Sound Medicine is hosted by a seasoned journalist and features a lively mix of studio interviews, field pieces, phone/tape sync interviews, personal essays, health quizzes and snappy features (plus ideas we haven't thought of yet).
 The program is a joint production of WFYI (public radio in Indianapolis) and the Indiana University School of Medicine.
-In its 12th year of production, Sound Medicine is hosted by a seasoned journalist, with additional interviews conducted by a trained team of educators and clinicians.
 We pay competitive rates, based on length, experience with the producer, production requirements, etc. Program is also produced as a free weekly podcast through iTunes.
 Payment upon acceptance; because of our long lead times, there may be several weeks or more between acceptance and broadcast of purchased pieces.

-compensation: $100-750.
-Pay rates will be negotiated individually, at or above the typical NPR scale (at or around $100 per minute up to $500 maximum; $250 for pieces that have had previous national exposure).
+compensation: $250-750.
+Pay rates will be negotiated individually, ranging from $250 for pieces that have had previous national exposure to $750 for commissioned feature stories.
 SM also occasionally willing to buy unedited pieces from reporters/producers from whom I have purchased pieces before.

 pitch: Pitch via email, please.
 Upon request, stories can be posted on our ftp site.
 We seek a wide range of health and medicine stories, from personal essays to in-depth explorations of diseases, treatments, current research, health issues.
 Background web links, journal articles, etc are appreciated.
 Stories may not have aired in Indiana; however, this is a great way to repurpose undated health stories that have aired elsewhere.
 Queries are welcome at any time.
 Please allow 2 weeks for response.
 Submit description of the story you want to tell, its significance to public radio listeners, the people you'll interview, and the approximate timetable for production.
 We buy first and second broadcast rights; stories may have aired elsewhere.
 Payment upon acceptance of approved script.